ocaml-ppx/ocamlformat/README.md

 2ceaf76b9f84cb632327c1479d0f30acfa3eeba2
 ```
 * Run `git config --local blame.ignoreRevsFile .git-blame-ignore-revs`
-* All future use of `git blame` will now provide blame information omitting the reformatting commits.
+* All future use of `git blame` will now provide blame information omitting the reformatting commits: lines that were changed or added by an ignored commit will be blamed on the previous commit that changed that line or nearby lines.

 ### What configuration should I use?